 Protein is essential for an infant's growth, development, and overall health.
 It plays a crucial role in building tissues, hormones, and enzymes that are vital for various bodily functions.
+Moreover, the right balance of protein in infant nutrition supports the immune system and aids in proper digestion, making it a key component of any Infant formula.

 Milk contains two main types of protein: whey proteins and casein proteins.